Blog

 Let me put you in this situation.

 You have been travelling internationally for work and just arrived at the airport, ready to go back home.
 As you enter the building, your heart sinks.
 The airport is crammed with people, the computers are down, and the employees are scrambling.
-The lines stretched long and moving slow.
-You believe there is little chance of making the flight, but you get in line and start waiting.
+The lines are long and moving at a glacial pace.
+You believe there is little chance of making your flight, but you get in line and start waiting.

-About an hour later the line has made an unexpected amount of progress and you believe you might make the flight.
-All a sudden, a woman comes across the lobby with a cart overloaded with luggage and pushes her way into the line a few people ahead.
-She doesn’t know who she is messing with….
-But, it’s not you.
+About an hour later, the line has made an unexpected amount of progress, and you believe you might actually make the flight.
+Then, out of nowhere, a woman comes across the lobby with a cart overloaded with luggage and pushes her way into the line a few people ahead.
+She doesn’t know who she’s messing with… but, luckily for her, it’s not you.

-Whilst you are irritated, the guy she cut directly in front of becomes enraged.
+Whilst you’re irritated, the guy she cut directly in front of is enraged.

 She refuses, “No!
 I have to get in line to make this flight!
 My kids are expecting me!”